systemb4/dsp/doc/PROGRESS.md

     the value defined in head in the parser function is still kept in it's original state.
 Maybe like having something like a tmp var that is always equal to a nameLink(Name).

+8 February 2022: Problem so far is printing the char pointer gotten from the
+    sort function.
+Turns out that the going back through the list did not have to be done.
+Printing normally assigned names to a node works but using the sort function and entering a char pointer into the addName function returned from the sort function is not printable (only prints blank space).
+Type is correct though.